lrq3000/pyFileFixity/README.rst

 ECC Algorithms
 --------------

-You can specify different ecc algorithms using the --ecc\_algo switch.
+You can specify different ecc algorithms using the ``--ecc\_algo`` switch.

-Here is a list:
+For the moment, only Reed-Solomon is implemented, but it's universal so you can modify its parameters in lib/eccman.py.

--  --ecc\_algo 1: standard Reed-Solomon in galois field 2^8 of root 3.
+Two Reed-Solomon codecs are available, they are functionally equivalent and thoroughly unit tested.

-   This is the most mathematically correct implementation, it was extensively unit tested and tested in practice, and the code is a near carbon copy of the mathematical algorithms, so if you want to study and understand how Reed-Solomon works, this is the best implementation.
+-  --ecc\_algo 1: use the first Reed-Solomon codec in galois field 2^8 of root 3 with fcr=1.
--  --ecc\_algo 2: a faster implementation of Reed-Solomon in GF256 and
+   This is the slowest implementation (but also the most easy code to understand).
-   root 3.
-It's in fact the same algorithms used in --ecc\_algo 3, but object-oriented, so that the operations are more similar to the mathematical notation (eg: a \* b instead of gf\_mul(a,b)).
-This implementation should also be safe for production, it should always give the same results as --ecc\_algo 1, but a lot faster.
+-  --ecc\_algo 2: same as algo 1 but with a faster functions.
--  --ecc\_algo 3: the fastest implementation of Reed-Solomon in GF256
+-  --ecc\_algo 3: use the second codec, which is the fastest.
-   and root 3.
-The object-oriented layout is absent, so that the function calls are cheaper.
-Use PyPy to get the full speed.
-This implementation should be safe, but for your real applications, you should first generate an ecc file with --ecc\_algo 1 or 2, and then check that the generated ecc file is the same with --ecc\_algo 3.
+   The generated ECC will be compatible with algo 1 and 2.
--  --ecc\_algo 4: a general Reed-Solomon in GF256 with configurable
+-  --ecc\_algo 4: also use the second, fastest RS codec, but with different parameters (US FAA ADSB UAT RS FEC norm), thus the generated ECC won't be compatible with algo 1 to 3.
-   root.
-This is a very fast implementation too, but the generated ecc files will be totally uncompatible with the other implementations (and I don't guarantee the generated ecc is correct).
-Use with caution.
-However, the bright side is that you can configure the root, so that you can generate ecc blocks compatible with other RS systems.
+   But do not be scared, the ECC will work just the same.

 Cython implementation
 ---------------------